Bright Phoebus: 2017 re-release

 A re-release of Bright Phoebus was announced in May 2017 with a complete set of remasters by David Suff and Marry Waterson, and sleeve notes by Pete Paphides.
 The album was re-released in a variety of packages by Domino Records on 4 August.
 The double CD version of Bright Phoebus comprises one disc of the re-mastered original album, and one disc of hitherto unreleased demos for the album.

 In August 2017, the re-release of Bright Phoebus entered the UK Official Albums charts at number 21.

 The "lovingly remastered" Domino release attracted uniformly positive reviews.

 2017 re-release court case

 The Domino Recording Company was found to be guilty of copyright infringement in relation to the 2017 re-issue of Bright Phoebus and Celtic Music's claims to the rights in the album were upheld by the UK High Court, based on the fact that they purchased the Leader and Trailer labels in 1990.

+By 2024 the album had arrived on popular streaming sites Spotify and Tidal.
+It is unclear whether the family will receive any income from this source.